August 16, 2021 / 5 minute read

 4. Get More Buyers with a Presale Inspection

 Another smart investment is to have the auction do a presale inspection.
-This inspection would check for any mechanical and structural deficiencies that must be disclosed.
+This inspection will check for any mechanical and structural deficiencies that must be disclosed.

 How does this help get you more money?